caninos-loucos/caninos-sdk/README.md

 - [x] gpio read/write work across Labradors 32/64
 - [x] support pwm
 - [x] support i2c
-- [-] support serial
+- [x] support serial
+- [x] support camera
 - [ ] support spi
 - [ ] support wifi
 - [ ] support bluetooth
-- [x] support camera

 Other notes:
 - should this library support other SBCs?
 - should the docs be in English or Portuguese?
-- need to get funding or community help
+- get funding or community help